jeffrschneider/AgentMesh/README.md

 ## Agent Reputation Service
 Some agents perform better than others; they might be faster, more accurate, less expensive, better at keeping secrets, etc. Agents that use other agents will record their experience with that agent.
 -  Example: "Mesh, which web search agents have the best reputation?"
 - The AgentMesh Reputation service gossips about the agents.
 Agents can ask it about an agent, and it can notifiy an agent about its reputation.
--
+- The full spec for the Reputation service is here: https://github.com/jeffrschneider/AgentMesh/blob/main/Reputation/spec.md

 ## Agent Evolver Service
 The Evolution service clones existing agents and creates codes enhancements to it.